 The high school and college years are transformational for teenagers and young adults.
 They mark a period of discoveries, growth, experiments, and also hardships.
-Unfortunately, high stress, peer pressure, curiosity, and the desire to boost their performance can affect your judgment during this period, contributing to trying drugs.
+Unfortunately, high stress, peer pressure, curiosity, and the desire to boost their performance can affect their judgment during this period, contributing to trying drugs.
 As surprising as it might sound, drugs are easily available to high school and college students.
 For impressionable young adults, easy drug access can lead to bad decisions and addiction.

 It is estimated that approximately 10% of students misused stimulants, including methamphetamine or crystal meth for short.
 So what is meth, and what happens to your body when you use methamphetamine?